ramrom/rams_dot_files/cheatsheets/apple_osx_ios_cheatsheet.md

 - hold command mac key, hover over link, clickable
     - works in iterm and terminal
 - microsoft word ctrl-h doesnt work, it opens a find and replace
-- ~/Library/LaunchAgents - user dir of plist files for starting processes at user login

 ## OSX GUI COMPONENTS
 - menu bar                - top screen bar with apple menu on left, app menus, status menu and date/user on right